sanjanadesai27/oh-frontend/README.md

-This is a simple frontend app for the OH.io project
+This is a frontend app for the OH.io project - the backendapp can be found here: https://github.com/Achooo/OH.
+Both are necessary for the app to run.